 Broad changes are happening in global macros.
-Uncertainty surrounding global events like talks of easing by central banks and strengthening of commodities has led to a sell-off by foreign investors, says S Krishna Kumar of Sundaram Mutual Fund.
+Uncertainty surrounding global events like talks of easing by central banks and strengthening of commodities has led to sell-off by foreign investors, says S Krishna Kumar of Sundaram Mutual Fund.

 However, these are short-term events, he says, adding that this is a buy-on-dips market.

 The house is underweight on the IT sector.
 The market is well prepared for disappointing earnings from the sector and the next 2-4 quarters are likely to be low for IT, he says.

 Sundaram MF is bullish on consumer discretionary sectors and private banks and non-banking finance companies (NBFCs) amongst financial sector.

 Among private banks, Kumar’s picks include Kotak Mahindra Bank, HDFC Bank and IndusInd.
 He believes that Q4 can be an inflection point where beaten-down banks starts recovering.

 Seventh Pay Commission as well as improving rural economy is likely to push demand for sectors like auto ancillaries and building material sector.
 Chemicals is another favoured sector which is benefiting from the Chinese move of capacity closure.